tien-vo/mmspy/docs/getting-started/quick-overview.rst

 Not too bad!
 There are some expected discrepancy, mainly due to the usage of a linear grid.
-A more detailed example on how to use functions in the `mmspy.compute.particle` module is given in the Gallery.
+A more detailed example on how to use functions in the :py:mod:`mmspy.compute.particle` module is given in the :ref:`gallery`.

 Alias query parameters and variables
 ------------------------------------